 In many ways, adaptogens act like a thermostat that keeps you in an emotional “comfort zone.”

-Another way bacopa brings you into balance is by regulating neurotransmitters, biochemicals that brain cells use to communicate with each other.
+Another way bacopa brings the body into balance is by regulating neurotransmitters, biochemicals that brain cells use to communicate with each other.

-Neurotransmitters regulate your mood, appetite, energy, libido, motivation, propensity to addictions, and more.
+Neurotransmitters regulate mood, appetite, energy, libido, motivation, propensity to addictions, and more.

 They control your ability to focus, concentrate, learn, remember, and turn off your mind when you want to relax or go to sleep.

-Bacopa is a master neurotransmitter regulator that dials their production up or down as needed.
+Bacopa is a master regulator that dials neurotransmitter production up or down as needed.

-In this way, bacopa brings the levels of major neurotransmitters — serotonin, dopamine, and GABA — into balance.
-(11)
+In this way, bacopa brings the levels of major neurotransmitters — serotonin, dopamine, GABA, and acetylcholine — into balance.

-Serotonin is the main brain chemical of happiness.
+Serotonin is the main brain chemical associated with feelings of happiness.

 Dopamine is essential for feeling productive and motivated.

-GABA (gamma-aminobutyric acid) calms the mind and puts the brakes on brain activity when needed.
+GABA (gamma-aminobutyric acid) calms the mind and reduces brain activity when needed.

 Symptoms of low levels of acetylcholine are typical of what are considered “senior moments” — struggling to find the right word, constantly losing things, and not remembering what you’ve just read.

-Without adequate acetylcholine, your brain can’t turn short-term memories into long-term ones.
-(13)
+Without adequate acetylcholine, the brain can’t turn short-term memories into long-term ones.

-Since Alzheimer’s patients typically have extremely low acetylcholine levels — usually around 10% of normal — it’s suspected that this brain chemical plays a significant role in Alzheimer’s.
-(14)
+Since Alzheimer’s patients typically have subpar acetylcholine levels, it’s suspected that this brain chemical plays a significant role in Alzheimer’s.

 Bacopa increases blood flow to the brain.